AiredaleDev/murakumo/README.md

                  |--(opt)-||----(opt)---||----(opt)--|
 Source ---> AST -|-> TIR -||-> LinIaR --||-> MachIR -|-> ASM with infinite registers ---(reg alloc)--> Machine Code

 ```
-TIR: Typed AST -- We've inferred all types, which includes region parameters.
+- TIR: Typed AST -- We've inferred all types, which includes region parameters.
 More for correctness.
-LinIaR: SSA CFG+Regions -- Thing inspired by MLIR which has "ops with regions" -- we have a notion of a "for loop" in the IR, ladies and gentlemen.
+- LinIaR: SSA CFG+Regions -- Thing inspired by MLIR which has "ops with regions" -- we have a notion of a "for loop" in the IR, ladies and gentlemen.
+  - For PTX: LinIaR could also denote which loops are "GPU-able" or track GPU-specific details.
+  - We will have to modify the backend to generate GPU code too though, so we'll need a "device" tag on each function all the way down.
-MachIR: SSA CFG -- we've removed all the "for-loop" ops at this point, tried-and-true optimizations start here.
+- MachIR: SSA CFG -- we've removed all the "for-loop" ops at this point, tried-and-true optimizations start here.